-- 4.30 In the PC21 audit report the Reporter suggested the company should: - Use continuously updated estimates of risk and performance in order to target operational activities and investment. - Examine the link between investment and service for the wastewater infrastructure sub-service, as there was limited evidence of the company aligning expenditure on pollution related activities and service. - Incorporate further specifics and granularity into the root cause analysis to allow more sophisticated risk management and asset management approaches to feed into investment decision making, work planning and forecasting. - 4.31 We concur with the Reporter's suggestions and expect the company to take action to put them in place
+- Examine the link between investment and service for the wastewater infrastructure sub-service, as there was limited evidence of the company aligning expenditure on pollution related activities and service. - Incorporate further specifics and granularity into the root cause analysis to allow more sophisticated risk management and asset management approaches to feed into investment decision making, work planning and forecasting. - 4.43 We concur with the Reporter's suggestions and expect the company to take action to put them in place